Spouse Won’t Sign Divorce Papers in Texas? Here’s What to Do

 The Spouse Believes They Can Prevent the Divorce from Happening

-While many believe simply not signing the papers will prevent divorce from happening, this is completely false.
+While many believe that simply not signing the papers will prevent divorce from happening, this is completely false.

 The Spouse Does Not Agree with the Terms of the Divorce